Why your child needs an instrument to practice on to be successful

 But I don't have room for a piano in my home!

-If that's the case, then your child should try another instrument--one that's smaller.
+If that's the case, then your child should choose to play another instrument--one that's smaller. :)

 What is best: a keyboard, digital piano or a piano?